eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the business’s stock in a transaction dated Monday, January 3rd.
-The shares were sold at an average price of $33.73, for a total transaction of $303,570.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the company’s stock in a transaction that occurred on Wednesday, January 5th.
+The shares were sold at an average price of $30.32, for a total transaction of $272,880.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Glenn Darrel Sanford also recently made the following trade(s):